 That’s where technology comes in.
 There’s a greater need today than ever before to remove the geographical divide and bring teams together in real time, no matter where they’re located.

 Applied Technologies is your partner to make this happen.
 We have best-in-class technology resources and the strategic skills you need to develop a collaboration platform that will help propel your business forward.
-Today, we share our discussion with Matt Emrick, Solutions Architect, who has been working with clients for more than ten years on their collaboration initiatives.
-He has witnessed the industry evolve along with client needs and goals for communication, and offers his insight.
+Today, we discuss collaboration with our Solution Architects, who has been working with clients on their collaboration initiatives.
+Our employees have witnessed the industry evolve along with client needs and goals for communication, and they offer their insight.

 In the technology world, what is collaboration?